-A joint account can be useful for certain people who want to share the responsibilities of a card.
-A few of the advantages of a joint account include:
+A joint account can be useful for people who want to share the responsibilities of card ownership.
+A few of the advantages include:

-- Someone with lower credit scores can get access to more favorable terms.
-If one of the cardholders doesn't have as good credit as the other, they can take advantage of the joint account holder's higher credit scores to gain access to better interest rates and higher credit limits on a credit card.
+- An account owner with lower credit scores can get access to more favorable terms.
+If one of the cardholders has less positive credit history than the other, they can take advantage of the joint account holder's higher credit scores to gain access to better interest rates and higher credit limits on a credit card.

-- A joint account can help improve your credit.
-If the account is kept in good standing, after a period of time, a joint account can help lift the credit scores of a cardholder who needs more help in that department.
+- A joint account can help account holders improve their credit.
+If the account is kept in good standing—meaning payments are made on time, every time—a joint account can help lift the credit scores of a cardholder who could benefit from positive credit history.
 It can be a useful way to build and establish credit for someone who needs it.

-- The users cut down on the number of bills.
-A joint account means fewer bills to manage each month, which can help two people, like a married couple, simplify their finances.
-Both users can also share all the privileges of a card, like credit card reward points.
+- Fewer bills to keep track of.
+A joint account can make it easier to manage bills each month.
+That can help account owners, like a married couple, simplify their finances.
+Both users can also share all the privileges of a card, like credit card travel rewards or cash back.

 Cons of a Joint Account

-- Both account holders' credit history is affected.
-If one credit card user racks up a lot of charges on the account or doesn't hold up their end of the payments, both of their credit scores will take a hit.
-And both joint account cardholders are equally responsible for paying off the card, regardless of who incurred the charges.
+- Both account holders' credit history will be affected.
+If one credit card user racks up a lot of charges on the account or payments are missed, both of the account owners' credit scores will take a hit.
+Both joint account cardholders are equally responsible for paying off the card's balance, regardless of who incurred the charges.

 - Disputes over the card can cause issues in a relationship.
-A shared account is fertile ground for fights, especially if both users are not on the same page.
-If you don't agree about how much to spend or who should be making payments, this can lead to stress and discord in a relationship.
+A shared account can lead to disagreements if both users don't agree about how much to spend or who should make payments.

 Should You Open a Joint Credit Card Account?